 You also need a "Shutdown Ritual."
 When you finish for the day, write down exactly where you left off and what your very first step is for tomorrow.
 This "closes the loop" in your brain, so you aren't thinking about your data while you’re trying to eat dinner.

-And while the Pomodoro technique is great for undergrads, 25 minutes usually isn't enough for a dissertation chapter.
-Consider Pomodoro vs. Flowtime—working in 90-minute blocks—to give your brain the time it needs to actually dive deep.
+While the Pomodoro technique is great for undergrads, 25 minutes usually isn't enough for a dissertation chapter.
+Consider Pomodoro vs. Flowtime, working in 90-minute blocks, to give your brain the time it needs to focus.

 Designing a Distraction-Free Research Environment